Cancer in Norway

 Cancer is a widespread disease group that affects many, either directly or indirectly as relatives.

-Before the age of 80, four out of ten Norwegians has been diagnosed with at least one cancer diagnosis, and in the entire population there are now almost 350,000 people with cancer in their medical history (347,867 people as of December 31, 2024).
-The figures are taken from Cancer in Norway 2024.
+Before the age of 80, four out of ten Norwegians will be diagnosed with at least one cancer diagnosis, and in the entire population there are now more than 350,000 people with cancer in their medical history (359,257 people as of December 31, 2025).
+The figures are taken from Cancer in Norway 2025.

-This is a total of about 700 more cancer cases than were reported at the same time last year.
-A certain increase in the number of cancer cases is often normal, both because we are becoming more people in Norway and because the population is aging.
+This is a total of about 1500 more cancer cases than were reported at the same time last year.
+A certain increase in the number of cancer cases is often normal, both because the population in Norway is increasing, and because of the aging of the population.

-The cancer rate, that is, the number of cancer cases per 100,000 people, has however decreased in recent years, for men throughout the last decade, but also for women, the rate has become lower in the very last years.
+The cancer rate, that is, the number of cancer cases per 100,000 people, on the other hand, has decreased in recent years, for men throughout the last decade, but also for women, the rate has become lower in the very last years.
 For men, there has been a decline in recent years for all major cancer types, with the exception of skin cancer.

-The largest decline recently has, however, been registered for a type of cancer that affects women, namely cervical cancer, and in 2024, the Cancer Registry reported 269 cases of this cancer type.
-This is slightly lower than any numbers previously recorded, either in terms of case count or cases per 100,000 women.
+The largest decline recently, however, has been registered for a type of cancer that affects women, namely cervical cancer, and in 2025, the Cancer Registry reported 259 cases of this cancer type.
+This number is lower than any numbers previously recorded, either in terms of case count or cases per 100,000 women.

 Prostate cancer remains the most frequently occurring cancer in Norway, accounting for about 13 percent of all cancer cases in the country.
-The four most common cancer types, prostate, breast, lung, and colorectal cancer, together make up 43 percent of all cancer cases in Norway.
+The four most common cancer types, prostate, breast, lung, and colorectal cancer, together make up more that half, 58 percent, of all cancer cases in Norway.

 Three times as many cancer cases are diagnosed now compared to 50 years ago, and there are more men than women who get cancer.